Guide: How to buy makeup as a gift

 If they did, and it’s in your budget, buy that.
 Aaaaand, done.

 Find out what types of products they already have

 I’m not saying be a creeper or anything, but if you can get a peek at their makeup bag (or have a family member/roommate/friend of theirs run a covert op for you) that should tell you a lot.
 Things like: what you should avoid because they already own it, the types of brands they use, what product categories they have the most of, etc. If they own zero lipsticks, for example, that’s probably because they don’t wear lipstick.
 On the other hand, if they have a dozen eyeshadow palettes it’s probably a safe enough bet they’d like another one.

 Stick with color cosmetics

 In other words, eye makeup, lipstick, blush, etc. Things that have to be matched to skin type or color (skincare, primer, foundation, concealer) are tricky enough to match without having to guess.
-Look at https://kosas.com/products/lipfuel for ideas and makeup guidance.
+You may like using cosmetic products by Kosas.

 Sets are good

 For one thing, they’re usually a better value than getting stand-alone products.
 It also lets you play the odds a little bit – you’ve got a 50/50 shot that they’ll like a single item, but when you get 4-5?
 Much better chance of success.
 Plus who doesn’t like trying a bunch of new stuff?